0330 999 8786

 1) Higher Costs

-The cost of an IP camera is higher than the cost of a traditional analogue camera.
-The reason for this is that the equipment needs to be more sophisticated in order to transmit over the network and it also has to be able to adapt to different protocols.
-This means that there will always be a difference between IP cameras and analogue systems, even though they are both told as “CCTV” systems.
+The reason for this is that the equipment needs to be more sophisticated to transmit over the network.
+IP cameras also have to be able to adapt to different protocols.
+This means that there will always be a difference between IP cameras and analogue systems, even though they are both referred to as “CCTV” systems.

-However, once the system is installed it can be scaled up and down with ease as needed.
+However, once the system is installed, it can be scaled up and down with ease as needed.

 2) Bandwidth Demands

-One of the biggest disadvantages of IP CCTV is that it requires more bandwidth than analogue.
-Of course, these cameras are connected to the internet and therefore it will affect the internet connection of other devices.
+Internet Protocol Cameras are, of course, connected to the internet.
+Therefore, it will affect the internet connection of other devices.
 Especially if your existing internet cannot handle multiple devices.

 Visit here for 10 ways to conserve bandwidth